bcarry/ska/docs/index.rst

       :link: color_flux
       :link-type: ref

-      What is the V-J of a blackbody of 10000K?
+      What is the V-J of a blackbody at 10000K?

 .. grid:: 2